jiwooIncludeJeong/react-native-ios-widget/README.md

-# react-native-ios-widget
-React Native IOS widget
+# React Native iOS widget

+## Using iOS WidgetKit
+- refresh Widget by reloadAllTimelines() method

+## Using UserDefaults in iOS
+- iOS NativeModule React Native
+- set iOS UserDefaults by NativeModule in React Native